Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Signs Your Chihuahua Is in Heat

 Now that you know when Chihuahuas go into heat, you may be wondering how to recognize the signs suggesting it.
 The Chihuahua's heat cycle duration averages 21 days and includes the proestrus, estrus, and diestrus.
 The anestrus is basically a mostly inactive rest period.
 The cycle can be divided into four precise stages, each equipped with distinct features listed below.

-This phase lasts anywhere between four to thirteen days.
+This phase lasts anywhere between four to 13 days.
 The bloody discharge observed in the previous stage will fade out and be replaced by a pink or straw-colored discharge.
-During this phase, your Chihuahua is officially in ''standing heat'' which means she will stand still with the tail pulled to the side, allowing the male to mount.
+During this phase, your Chihuahua is officially in ''standing heat,'' which means she will stand still with the tail pulled to the side, allowing the male to mount.
 This is the phase when she is at the peak of her fertility.

 Also known as metestrus, this phase basically concludes the active part of the heat cycle and lasts from 60–90 days.
-Your Chihuahua will no longer be interested in males, even tough some males may initially still stick around.
+Your Chihuahua will no longer be interested in males, even though some males may initially still stick around.
 If your Chihuahua is pregnant, this phase lasts until the birth of puppies, 63 days or so later.
-If your Chihuahua is not pregnant, diestrus may last two to three months, and during this time dogs may experience a false pregnancy.
+If your Chihuahua is not pregnant, diestrus may last two to three months, and during this time, dogs may experience a false pregnancy.

 Anestrus is simply the phase during which the reproductive organs get to rest.
 It typically lasts between two and three months.
 While this sounds much like an inactive quiet time, in reality, your Chihuahua's pituitary glands and ovaries are getting ready for the next proestrus phase, several months ahead.
 Consider that Chihuahuas generally go in heat once every five to eight months, so this means your Chihuahua will most likely go in heat twice a year.